dlf7163/MidJourney--LocalJourney/README.md

 # MidJourney Journey
- My exploration of prompt styles
+ My exploration of prompt styles. <br>
+I use a simple strawberry with several styles and to parameters to see what is generated.